Indira Freitas Johnson

-As an artist, my identity has evolved as part sculptor, cultural worker, peace activist and educator.
-For me art and life are interwoven so that creating objects in the studio goes hand in hand with site-specific installation and interactive/community-engaged projects.
-Community art projects have dominated my practice for the last two decades.
-They are rooted in my passion to make art part of everyday life and to involve local voices and communities in the art process.
+As an artist, my identity has evolved as part sculptor, cultural worker, peace activist, and educator.
+I grew up in Mumbai, India, influenced by an artist father - an ardent follower of Gandhi’s teachings - and a social activist mother.
+This combination of art and activism has been a major thread of influence that is interwoven into my art and life.
+For me, creating objects in the studio goes hand in hand with site specific installation and interactive, community-engaged projects.
+Community art projects have dominated my practice for the last three decades.
+They are rooted in my passion to make art part of everyday life, to involve local voices and communities in the art process, and to cultivate peace as individual action.

 Shanti Foundation and Changing Worlds